 • The Great Alaskan Lumberjack Show

 Family friendly and fun, the Great Alaskan Lumberjack Show celebrates Ketchikan’s logging history.
 World champion lumberjacks display their skills as they compete in traditional lumberjack games like speed climbing, log rolling, chopper, sawyer, and more.
-There are demonstrations and hokey jokes, which left the young and old in awe of the talent and laughing at the campy humour.
-Clearly a tourist show, it’s designed to demonstrate the skill and talent of the athletes with humour and entertainment.
+There are demonstrations and hokey jokes, which left the young and old in awe of the talent and laughing at the campy humor.
+Clearly a tourist show, it’s designed to demonstrate the skill and talent of the athletes with humor and entertainment.
 It’s a fun way to spend an hour in Ketchikan.

 Pro Tip: The Great Alaskan Lumberjack Show is one activity that may be better if you overpay and book through your cruise ship.
 If you read the reviews, you will see a consistent pattern of negative reviews by those who booked on their own on days when a ship is in port, as they had poor seats (cruise ship excursion passengers get seated first).